Are bonsai trees difficult to grow

 Growing bonsai trees can be a rewarding and satisfying experience, but it comes with its fair share of challenges.
 Here are some common challenges that bonsai enthusiasts often face:

-See also How much are bonsai trees worth
+See also How far away to keep led lights from bonsai trees

 1. Finding the right balance of water